Fireteam: Army

-In a Stryker brigade combat team's (SBCT) infantry rifle companies, one man in each rifle squad fireteam is either the squad anti-armour specialist (RMAT) armed with an FGM-148 Javelin, or the squad designated marksman (DM) who carries an M4 carbine and M14 rifle.
+In a Stryker brigade combat team's (SBCT) infantry rifle companies, one man in each rifle squad fireteam is either the squad anti-armor specialist (RMAT) armed with an FGM-148 Javelin, or the squad designated marksman (DM) who carries a designated marksman rifle like the M110 SASS or Mk 14 Enhanced Battle Rifle.
 In both cases, these two positions replace the basic rifleman of the standard rifle squad.

 Marine Corps

 US marines on patrol in Afghanistan, 2009; their numbers and equipment correspond to a United States Marine Corps fireteam (left to right: M4 carbine, M16A4 rifle with M203, M16A4 rifle, M249).

 The United States Marine Corps doctrine dictates that any active fireteam will include at least one 2-man gunnery-team and summarizes its fireteam organization with the mnemonic "ready-team-fire-assist", the following being the arrangement of the fireteam when in a column: